Digital Keys Application

 Design

-Since we followed an iterative design process, we kept these survey results in mind and made the necessary changes to the high-fidelity wireframes in order to ensure that the application would invoke a feeling of safety for the users.
+We kept these survey results in mind and made the necessary changes to the high-fidelity wireframes in order to ensure that the application would invoke a feeling of safety through all the steps of the user journey.

 Home page UI